top of page

 01

-Showcase Imperfect Leaders.
-We find and interview the country's most inspirational leaders — bold, intelligent, resilient, and by their own admission, imperfect.
-Recent guests include World Series and NBA champions, university presidents, chief executives, the innovative founders of companies including Pixar, IDEO, Sequoia Capital, and thought leaders from Harvard, Stanford, Wharton, Oxford, Cambridge, Milken Institute, and the World Economic Forum.
+We interview bold, authentic, and morally courageous leaders, and by their own admission — imperfect — they embrace a learn-it-all mindset instead of pretending to be know-it-alls.
+Recent guests include World Series and NBA champions, university presidents, chief executives, and thought leaders from Harvard, Stanford, Wharton, Oxford, Cambridge, Milken Institute, and the World Economic Forum.

 Learn More